boyd109/boyd109.github.io/my-story/my-story.md

 <div class="floating-box">
   <img src="/my-story/pictures/1a/2-2.jpg" width="45%" height="45%">
 </div>
-  <figcaption>Science Teaching Complex and Needles Hall was still under construction in 2014, and I took some pictures of it when it was still being built.
-Nowadays it looks pretty amazing since it is fairly new.</figcaption>
+  <figcaption>Science Teaching Complex and Needles Hall was still under construction in 2014, and I took some pictures of it when it was still being built.</figcaption>
 </figure>

 ## Winter 2015 (1B)